flavius-dinu/pulumi_dev_challenge/README.md

 # Deploying a static website with Pulumi

 The aim of this project is to showcase how to deploy a static website built using Docusaurus by using:
-- Pulumi and GitHub Actions
+- Pulumi (python) and GitHub Actions
-- Pulumi and Spacelift
+- Pulumi (javascript) and Spacelift

 Repo structure explained:
 - .github --  GitHub Actions workflows for deploying the Pulumi python code